Guarding Your Heart (and Wallet) Against Romance Scams

 Anyone can fall for a romance scam, but those actively looking for a relationship or companionship online are especially vulnerable.
 Scammers know this, so they actively target specific individuals like:

 Women are more susceptible to dating scams, as are those in the 55 to 64 age group.
 Young people aren’t immune, though.
 Catfishing and online extortion can just as easily happen to young adults, too.
+Read more about fraud targeting seniors.

 Where Do Scammers Target Their Victims?